DurdonaG/linear_regression_snapchatdata/README.md

 *Standard error* value of 642495.8 indicates that approximately 68% of the prediction for Y are accurate within one standard error.

-Remark: Even though, p values are greater than 0.05 for some currencies, because other currencies are significant, we know there is significant currencies so we leave USD, eUR, and CAD.

 ## Relating back to Business Question: ##